Board of Trustees

 Mr. Kovach earned his bachelor’s degree in industrial engineering from West Virginia University.
 In addition to serving as a Trustee of Saint Joseph’s College, Mr. Kovach is a board member of both the Leadership Development Group and HB Investment Co.

-Michael Mulhare ’79, assistant vice president for emergency management at Virginia Tech, has over 25 years of experience as an emergency manager, first responder, and scientist.
+Presently, Mr. Mulhare is the Assistant Vice President for Emergency Management at Virginia Tech.
+He has over 25 years of experience as an emergency manager, first responder, and scientist.
 From 1985 to 2008, he served the Rhode Island Department of Environmental Management in various capacities, rising to chief of the Office of Emergency Response.
 Michael is a frequent speaker at emergency management conferences across the country.
 He holds a BA in biology from Saint Joseph’s and an MS in civil and environmental engineering from the University of Rhode Island.

 John Straub joined the Archdiocese of Boston in 2011, where he now serves as chief financial officer and chancellor.
 Previously, he was part of the senior management team at Kane is Able, a logistics firm based in Scranton, Pennsylvania.
 He served in the White House as a special assistant to President George W. Bush, is a former associate dean of Harvard University, and held administrative roles in the U.S. House of Representatives.
 John is a graduate of The Catholic University of America, Washington, DC.

-Dr. Meredith Tipton currently consults through Tipton Enterprizes, Inc. The focus of her work is health systems improvement and the application of public health science.
+Dr. Tipton has decades of experience improving the nation’s public health system.
+The focus of her work was health systems improvement and the application of public health science.
 Previously, she served the US Public Health Service as a commissioned officer and held leadership positions in several state and county health departments including serving as director and health officer in Portland, Maine.
 She developed and directed the Health Services Research department at Maine Blue Cross Blue Shield.
-While serving as associate dean at the University of New England's College of Osteopathic Medicine, she instituted and directed the Division of Community Programs.
+While serving as associate dean at the University of New England’s College of Osteopathic Medicine, she instituted and directed the Division of Community Programs.
 In that position, she developed and became the founding director of graduate programs in public health education at UNE.